inclement/inclem.net/content/270114-sparsegridlayout.rst

        shape = ReferenceListProperty(rows, columns)

-That creates a basic class that doesn't have any more actual behavior than the `FloatLayout` alone, but has a few new properties.
-It'll hopefully all make sense if you've used Kivy a little or followed my crash course, though the `ReferenceListProperty` may be new - this takes multiple other properties and lets us access them as a list, so for instance referencing or setting `shape[0]` really updates the `rows` property, including calling all its associated events etc..
-At the same time, the `shape` is also a real property, with its own events.
+That creates a basic class that doesn't have any more actual behavior than the :code:`FloatLayout` alone, but has a few new properties.
+It'll hopefully all make sense if you've used Kivy a little or followed my crash course, though the :code:`ReferenceListProperty` may be new - this takes multiple other properties and lets us access them as a list, so for instance referencing or setting :code:`shape[0]` really updates the :code:`rows` property, including calling all its associated events etc..
+At the same time, the :code:`shape` is also a real property, with its own events.
 Do experiment with this if the explanation is not clear.

-Now, to make our layout actually rearrange its children to the grid, we need to override its `do_layout` method, which is what's called whenever it or its children are updated.
+Now, to make our layout actually rearrange its children to the grid, we need to override its :code:`do_layout` method, which is what's called whenever it or its children are updated.

 .. code-block:: python